olnor18/SCCP-documentation/README.md

 # Wiki
-The wiki containes various documentation and guidelines for the projects develloped in the distributed technologies team.
+The wiki contains various documentation and guidelines for the projects developed in the distributed technologies team.

 ## Git
 - [Convensions](git/conventions.md)